-- The customer does not trust the security of the online purchase process, or the confidentiality of the data provided
+- The customer does not trust the security of the online purchase process or the confidentiality of the data provided

-- The product requires adaptations, customizations or special settings that can only be done in store
+- The product requires adaptations, customizations, or special settings that can only be done in store

 - The customer needs to see the product, touch it and test it before purchasing it

 By integrating the ROPO effect into your marketing strategy, you will be able to consider all your sales channels as one interconnected channel.
 Your online store becomes an extension of your physical store and vice versa.
-Moreover, ROPO optimization allows you to measure the influence of the internet and of the impact of your digital ads on your target consumer and their habits, in order to better set up and personalize your future marketing campaigns.
+Moreover, ROPO optimization allows you to measure the influence of the internet and the impact of your digital ads on your target consumer and their habits, to better set up and personalize your future marketing campaigns.